cristian0527/CivicBridge/README.md

 CivicBridge is a command-line tool that helps users understand how U.S. government policies affect them personally.
 By combining basic user context with real-time policy data and generative AI, it produces tailored, plain-language explanations of complex federal rules and legislation.

-This MVP was developed for the Meta U Capstone Week 2 deliverable.

 ## Problem

 - Government policy is often written in complex legal or bureaucratic language.